-- The other vehicle's lamps are missing, damaged, obstructed from view, or otherwise undetected. - The other vehicle's lamps are covered with dirt, snow, and/or road spray. - The other vehicle's lamps cannot be detected due to dense exhaust, smoke, fog, snow, road spray, mist, or other airborne obstructions. - The vehicle windshield is dirty, cracked, or obstructed by something that blocks the view of the light sensor. - The vehicle is loaded such that the front end points upward, causing the light sensor to aim high and not detect headlamps and taillamps. - Driving on winding or hilly roads.
+- The other vehicle's lamps are missing, damaged, obstructed from view, or otherwise undetected - The other vehicle's lamps are covered with dirt, snow, and/or road sprau. - The other vehicle's lamps cannot be detected due to dense exhaust, smoke. fog, snow, road spray, mist, or other airborne obstructions. - The vehicle windshield is dirty, cracked, or obstructed by something that blocks the view of the light sensor. - The vehicle is loaded such that the front end points upward, causing the light sensor to aim high and not detect headlamps and taillamps. - The vehicle is being driven on winding or hilly roads.